MicrosoftDocs/well-architected/well-architected/service-guides/azure-expressroute.md

 | Configure Service Health | Set up [Service Health notifications](/azure/expressroute/maintenance-alerts) to alert when planned and upcoming maintenance is happening to all ExpressRoute circuits in your subscription.
 Service Health also displays past maintenance along with RCA if an unplanned maintenance were to occur. |
 | Review metrics with Network Insights | [ExpressRoute Insights with Network Insights](/azure/expressroute/expressroute-network-insights) allow you to review and analyze ExpressRoute circuits, gateways, connections metrics and health dashboards.
 ExpressRoute Insights also provide a topology view of your ExpressRoute connections where you can view details of your peering components all in a single place.<br><br>Metrics available:<br>- Availability<br>- Throughput<br>- Gateway metrics |
 | Review ExpressRoute resource metrics | ExpressRoute uses Azure Monitor to collect [metrics and create alerts](/azure/expressroute/expressroute-monitoring-metrics-alerts) base on your configuration.
 Metrics are collected for ExpressRoute circuits, ExpressRoute gateways, ExpressRoute gateway connections, and ExpressRoute Direct.
 These metrics are useful for diagnosing connectivity problems and understanding the performance of your ExpressRoute connection. |

-For more suggestions, see [Principles of the operational excellence pillar](/azure/well-architected/devops/principles).

 ## Performance efficiency